markabrahams/node-asn1-ber/README.md

 # asn1-ber

-This module provides the ability to generate and parse ASN1.BER objects.

 **NOTE This project is a clone (not a fork) of the [asn1][asn1] project, and as such is a drop in replacement.
 The [asn1][asn1] project has received little attention over the past few years and is used in a number of heavily dependant